Qubit-compatible substrates with superconducting through-silicon vias: Author contributions

 \section{Author contributions}

 K. Grigoras led process development of via etching and ALD and was a key contributor to electrode and membrane layer development.
 N. Yurttag{\"u}l and J.-P. Kaikkonen led process development of the electrode and membrane layers.
 E. T. Mannila led characterization and analysis efforts together with N. Tiencken.
 P. Eskelinen led process development of the final ALD recipe.
 A. Ronzani, J. H{\"a}tinen and S. Simbierowicz contributed to dc characterization throughout the process development.
 S. Simbierowicz also contributed to mask design.
-L. Grönberg, V. Vesterinen and S. Simbierowicz contributed to development of relevant planar resonators.
+L. Gr{\"o}nberg, V. Vesterinen and S. Simbierowicz contributed to development of relevant planar resonators.
 D. Datta and V. Vesterinen contributed to rf measurements.
 D. P. Lozano did process development of electrode layer deposition and device characterization at Chalmers, used in earlier iterations of the devices that the reported devices improve upon.
 H.-X. Li contributed to device characterization.
 M. Rommel contributed to process development.
 D. Shiri contributed to microwave design and analysis.
 J. Bizn{\'a}rov{\'a}, A. Fadavi Roudsari, S. Kosen, and A. Osman assisted in fabrication, characterization, and discussions.
 J. Bylander supervised the work at Chalmers.
-J. Govenius supervised and contributed technical advice to all aspects of the work, after a first phase supervised by J. Hassel.
+J. Govenius supervised and contributed technical advice to all aspects of the work, after the first phases supervised and planned by M. Prunnila and J. Hassel.